-Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-sixth session,
+Having considered the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-seventh session, 9

-1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-sixth session;

-2. Agrees that the Committee, at its sixty-seventh session, should consider the substantive items recommended at its sixty-sixth session, taking into account the concerns of all countries, in particular those of developing countries;

-3. Notes that, at its sixty-second session, the Legal Subcommittee of the Committee continued its work, as mandated by the General Assembly in its resolution 77/121;

-4. Agrees that the Legal Subcommittee, at its sixty-third session, should consider the substantive items and reconvene the working groups recommended by the Committee, including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries;
+- 1. Endorses the report of the Committee on the Peaceful Uses of Outer Space on the work of its sixty-seventh session; - 2.
+Agrees that the Committee, at its sixty-eighth session, should consider the substantive items recommended at its sixty-seventh session, 10 taking into account the concerns of all countries, in particular those of developing countries; - 3.
+Encourages the Committee to further consult on the proposal to hold a fourth United Nations Conference on the Peaceful Exploration of Outer Space (UNISPACE IV) in 2027;11 - 4.
+Notes that, at its sixty-third session, the Legal Subcommittee of the Committee continued its work, 12 as mandated by the General Assembly in its resolution 78/72; - 5.
+Agrees that the Legal Subcommittee, at its sixty-fourth session, should consider the substantive items and reconvene the working groups recommended by the Committee, 13 including holding intersessional consultations as necessary, taking into account the concerns of all countries, in particular those of developing countries;

-5. Urges Member States that have not yet become parties to the international treaties governing the uses of outer space to give consideration to ratifying or acceding to those treaties in accordance with their national law, as well as incorporating them into their national legislation;

-6. Notes with satisfaction that the space law curriculum developed by the Office and published in all official languages of the United Nations could encourage further studies within Member States in cooperation with relevant entities in support of capacity-building efforts in space law and policy;

-&lt;sup>4 Resolution 66/288, annex, para.
+4 Resolution 66/288, annex, para.
 274.

-&lt;sup>5 Resolution 76/3.
+5 Resolution 76/3.

-&lt;sup>6 The 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Paris Agreement.
+6 The 2030 Agenda for Sustainable Development, the Sendai Framework for Disaster Risk Reduction 2015-2030 and the Paris Agreement.